 i'm going on a Charity Challenge, do I need travel insurance?

-It is a Charity Challenge Booking Condition that you have a suitable travel insurance policy that will cover the adventurous nature of these challenges.
+It is a booking condition of travelling with Charity Challenge that you have a suitable travel insurance policy that will cover the adventurous nature of your challenge.
 If you choose to use your own travel insurance policy it must be of at least equal cover to the travel insurance policy we provide.
 We arrange specialist travel insurance cover for Charity Challenges with Global Travel Insurance Services Ltd. (GTI) Cover is provided for both UK and Non UK residents, (please see below for more details.)
 This insurance covers among other things, medical (emergency, evacuation and repatriation) arrangements, cancellation and curtailment of the challenge.
-In addition, this policy will protect the charity you are raising funds for, as they will (under the minimum sponsorship and flexi options) be contributing hundreds or thousands of pounds towards your challenge costs.
+In addition, this policy will protect the charity you are raising funds for, as they may be contributing hundreds or thousands of pounds towards your challenge costs.

 We appreciate that whilst you may have your own personal travel insurance arrangements, it is not administratively possible for us to vet each and every one of your policies.
 Whilst we have taken steps, which we consider necessary to review this travel insurance policy, it is not possible to anticipate every conceivable risk or accident that can occur on an adventure challenge.
 In addition, no insurance policy covers every possible accident that may arise.
 You are therefore requested to consider for yourself the wording of the policy that we recommend.
 Nothing will prevent you from taking out additional cover from any insurance company over and above the insurance cover provided under our insurance.
 All prices include UK Government Insurance Premium Tax @20%.